 Mycorrhizae boosts the plant’s immune system, and strengthens its chances of prosperous survival.

-If you ever observe a fuzzy surface like the one in the photo after using a high-end, organic fertilizer during a rainy spring – you will know exactly what it is, and treat it like the gift it is! 🙂
+If you ever observe a fuzzy substance like the one in the photo growing near the roots of your roses – you will be prepared to treat it like the gift it is! 🙂

-Fresh cut flowers add color, cheer, and a sweet aroma to your pretty garden.
-To have fresh cut flowers straight from your own garden throughout the blooming seasons takes planning, but it is worth the investment.
-Flower bouquets are the perfect gift for special occasions or to lift the spirits of someone who needs some cheer.
+Flowers add color, cheer, and a sweet aroma to your garden.
+Being able to have fresh-cut flowers straight from your own garden throughout the season takes planning, but it is worth the investment.
+Flower bouquets are the perfect gift for special occasions, to lift the spirits of someone who needs some cheer, or to provide natural color in your own home.

 Every Portland landscape has the potential to be a breathtaking scene of color and texture.
 Our climate allows for lush greens and bright colors to fill the yard all year long.
 We live in the GREAT Northwest!
-However for some, choosing which flowers to fill a yard can be a little overwhelming.
-The “problem” is that we have so many great plants to choose from!
+However for some, choosing which flowers to grow can be intimidating.
+We have so many great plants to choose from!

-Below is a comprehensive list of trees, shrubs and perennials that are excellent as cut flowers.
-It is possible to have fresh flowers in a Portland landscape all summer long when you incorporate several of the plants listed below.
+Below is a comprehensive list of trees, shrubs, and perennials that produce excellent flowers.
+It is possible to have fresh flowers in a Portland landscape all summer long when you incorporate some of the plants listed below.

 Cercis Redbud trees yield absolutely beautiful flowers